amelie-girard7/Transformers_in_a_Nutshell/README.md

 During the decoding phase, GPT generates a probability vector at each step.
 From this vector, the model selects the token with the highest probability, which then informs the prediction for the next token.

-In mathematical terms, the training objective in GPT, particularly for translation tasks, is often represented as maximizing the probability of the correct token $ y_t $ at each step $ t $ in the decoder, given all previously translated tokens $y_{1:t-1} $ and the entire input sequence $$ x_{1:t} $$.
-This is expressed as maximizing $$ P(y_t | y_{1:t-1}, x_{1:t}) $$.
+In mathematical terms, the training objective in GPT, particularly for translation tasks, is often represented as maximizing the probability of the correct token $y_t$ at each step $t$ in the decoder, given all previously translated tokens $$y_{1:t-1}$$ and the entire input sequence $$x_{1:t}$$.
+This is expressed as maximizing $$P(y_t | y_{1:t-1}, x_{1:t})$$.
 In practice, this maximization is done using the log likelihood, which is summed over the entire output sequence.
 The negative of this log likelihood, known as the negative log likelihood or cross entropy, is minimized during training.